Wales Open: Sponsorship

 The event started in 2000 as part of a 15-year deal between the European Tour and the Celtic Manor Resort, that included staging the 2010 Ryder Cup.
 It was originally known as the Celtic Manor Resort Wales Open, becoming the Celtic Manor Wales Open in 2004.

 The 2011 event was called the Saab Wales Open under a one-year deal with Saab.
 From 2012 to 2014, the event became the ISPS Handa Wales Open, with ISPS Handa as the title sponsor, and an initial prize fund in 2012 of £1.8 million.
 The event was dropped after 2014.

 The tournament returned in 2020 as part of a revamp of the European Tour's schedule in response to the impact of the COVID-19 pandemic.
-The event was the fourth event of a 6-week "UK Swing" and was again hosted at Celtic Manor and sponsored by ISPS Handa, although with reduced prize money of €1,000,000.
+The event was the fifth event of a 6-week "UK Swing" and was again hosted at Celtic Manor and sponsored by ISPS Handa, although with reduced prize money of €1,000,000.

 The 2021 event was sponsored by Cazoo as part of a multi-year sponsorship deal which also included the English Open.
 The event was also backed by international footballer Gareth Bale and called the Cazoo Open supported by Gareth Bale.